Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Blade:

 - Icebrand happens at the start of the second part of Icicle Impact (Double).
-Stay stacked for MT to do the group soak before you dodge
+Stay stacked for the MT to do the group soak before you dodge
-- After Heavenly Strike, MT should reposition boss back on A
+- After Heavenly Strike, the MT should reposition the boss back on A

 Staff: